opnsense/docs/source/development/components/authentication.rst

 Services
 -----------------------------

-We strive to use :code:`pam` to define our services, in which case we adopt to existing standards.
+We strive to use :code:`PAM` to define our services, in which case we adopt to existing standards.
-OPNsense comes with a pam module, which connects our service definitions with the services defined using pam.
+OPNsense comes with a PAM module, which connects our service definitions with the services defined using PAM.

-A simple example of a service named **opnsense-auth-test** is defined as follows in a file with the name :code:`/usr/local/etc/pam.d/opnsense-auth-test`
+A simple example of a service named **opnsense-login** is defined as follows in a file with the name :code:`/usr/local/etc/pam.d/opnsense-login`

 .. code-block:: sh